Last modified: 04/02/2021

 About the NCCR Evolving Language The first National Centre of Competence in Research dedicated to language

 Exploring the past, present and future of language

 Language as a defining human characteristic

-Language is undergoing radical changes
+In all three functions, language is undergoing radical changes

 Future steps with unknown consequences

-Division of faculties has blocked the study of language
+Division of university faculties has hampered progress